ruel/node-soap/Readme.md

 * Support for both synchronous and asynchronous method handlers
 * WS-Security (currently only UsernameToken and PasswordText encoding is supported)

+## Forked

+This module was forked to make the http request options accessible from the highlevel code.
+(August 11, 2013)

 ## Install

 Install with [npm](http://github.com/isaacs/npm):